-A Phase 2 clinical trial in cSSTI, identical to the first, recently completed enrollment of 233 patients.
+An ongoing Phase 2 clinical trial in cSSTI, identical to the first, is expected to ultimately enroll approximately 225 patients.
 This study provides an opportunity to continue to build the safety database with telavancin as well as explore the safety and efficacy of a 10mg/kg dose of telavancin.
 A third Phase 2 clinical trial in Staphylococcus aureus blood stream infections (uncomplicated bacteremia) is ongoing.
 This trial randomizes patients to receive either telavancin 10mg/kg or standard therapy (as in the cSSTI studies).
 This is a trial in uncomplicated blood stream infection that includes patients with a single positive blood culture without evidence of infection in other tissues.

-In addition to continuing Phase 2 clinical trials, we initiated a Phase 3 clinical trial for telavancin in complicated skin and soft tissue infections in September 2004 and currently plan to begin a Phase 3 clinical trial in hospital acquired pneumonia by the end of 2004.
+We have conducted an end of Phase 2 meeting with the FDA, and the FDA concurs with our plans to proceed with Phase 3 clinical trials in hospital acquired pneumonia and complicated skin and soft tissue infections.
+We currently plan to begin Phase 3 clinical trials by the end of 2004.
 In parallel with the clinical development program for telavancin, we are working to finalize commercial manufacturing processes for the active pharmaceutical ingredient and formulated drug product.